aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Sets the imaging session ID.
 This function will call `&NeuroDB::MRI::getSessionID` which in turn will either:
-  - grep the sessionID if the visit label for that candidate already exists, or
+  - grep sessionID if visit for that candidate already exists, or
-  - create a new session if the visit label doesn't exist for that candidate yet
+  - create a new session if visit label does not exist for that candidate yet

 INPUT: subject's ID information hashref, tarchive information hashref